Concurrent Checkout and Changes to System Definition Model (SDM) Documents

 Concurrent Checkout and Changes to Application Project Files

 Though not recommended, you can enable shared checkout if your team chooses to make concurrent changes to project files.
 However, certain scenarios might require merging those changes when checking in project files.
 Merge conflicts might occur and need to be resolved.
-For more information, see How to: Configure Check-Out Settings if you are using Team Foundation.
+For more information, see How to: Configure Check-Out Settings if you are using Team Foundation or How to: Enable Multiple Checkouts if you are using Visual SourceSafe.

 One such common scenario involves multiple developers working on different source code files in a shared project.
 This project might be shared across multiple solutions with each solution possibly containing its own application diagram.
 If the solution contains an application diagram, and the project contains an .sdm file, then changes or concurrent changes to code files or configuration files in the project might require updating the .sdm file.
 Therefore, when the project is checked in, you must merge any concurrent changes to the .sdm file or discard one set of changes to the .sdm file.